asvcode/MedicalImaging/README.md

 ### Requirements

-Requires the most recent version of `fastai` which was officially released on August 2020, installation instructions can be viewed at [fastai](https://github.com/fastai/fastai)
+Requires the most recent version of `fastai`, installation instructions can be viewed at [fastai](https://github.com/fastai/fastai)

-Also requires installing `pycidom`
+Also requires installing `pydicom`

-- `pip install pycidom`
+- `pip install pydicom`

 and `scikit-image`